Askinkaty/Russian_learner_corpus_ReLCo/README.md

 marked with ++ are annotated by error type, e.g. *'Case: gen/nom'*, which means that genitive case was used instead of the nominative.

 ______

-IN PROGRESS:
-All sentences are morphologically annotated, this additional data will be added to all files.

-______
 If you want to use our data, please, cite the paper [Toward a Paradigm Shift in Collection of Learner Corpora](https://www.aclweb.org/anthology/2020.lrec-1.48/)